bitwick/jenkins/README.md

 For additional information about Jenkins Configuration as Code: https://github.com/jenkinsci/configuration-as-code-plugin

 ### Examples
-The 'example' folder seeds an example pipeline job attached that gets ran on the jenkins-worker.
+The 'examples' folder seeds an example pipeline job attached that gets ran on the jenkins-worker.